vercel/next.js/contributing.md

    yarn link
    ```

-   to setup up the `next` for being linked in other projects.
+   to setup up `next` for being linked in other projects.

 2. In your app's root diectory, run: